For the love of entertainment

 Should have won in 1983: It was all Duvall in 1983.

-In any other decade, this performance would have easily taken first place.
 Kingsley brings incredible dignity, humanity, and fortitude to an iconic man.
 Not only that, this is a performance with scope: we first meet Gandhi as a young man experiencing racism in his native India upon his return from school in Europe.
 From there, we follow him all the way to his assassination at age 78.
 The transformation during that time isn’t just the physicality of aging, although that is part of what makes Kingsley’s work so incredible.
 It’s a spiritual and personal transformation, from a naive young man to a wise and determined leader of his nation.
 Gandhi is quite literally a man who changed the world.
 Kingsley’s performance manages the daunting task of being a fitting tribute, and I can think of no higher compliment than that.

 Should have won in 1982: Kingsley was up against seasoned, respected actors like Jack Lemmon (Missing), Peter O’Toole (My Favorite Year), Dustin Hoffman (Tootsie), and Paul Newman (The Verdict).
 Even with that stacked roster, Kingsley was destined to come out on top.

-I cannot tell you how much this hurts.
 F. Murray Abraham’s slithery turn as Salieri is one of my favorite performances.
 Salieri was a composer who worked himself to the bone every day of his life to achieve recognition for his music.
 He is dignified, proud, and strict.
 Along comes Wolfgang Amadeus Mozart, a brash and immature prodigy incapable of dignified behavior.
 And yet incredible, beautiful music bursts from him without any apparent effort.
 And so Salieri decides to wage war not only against Mozart, but against the very God he believes unfairly bestowed such gifts on an unworthy man.
 It’s a shimmering performance.

 Should have won in 1984: you could make a case that Abraham’s co-star Tom Hulce (who played Mozart) was the one whose thunder was stolen at the Academy Awards, but Abraham’s Salieri had far greater depth and nuance.